Can bailiffs take my car?

 - A vehicle displaying a disabled badge, or which is obviously used by a disabled person

-- A vehicle which is subject to a logbook loan where the last payment to the finance agreement hasn’t been made
+- A vehicle which is subject to a logbook loan where the last payment to the finance agreement hasn’t been made.
+This is usually the case, although some bailiffs may try to take such a vehicle

 - A vehicle which is essential for your job (for example, your taxi if you’re a taxi driver) and which is worth less than £1,350